 PSERN and DAS: What Is It?

-Puget Sound Emergency Radio Network (PSERN) is a new public safety network set to roll out in the beginning of fall 2021.
+Puget Sound Emergency Radio Network (PSERN) is a new public safety network set to roll out in the September 1, 2021.
 It’s being implemented to expand the current King County Emergency Radio Communication System (KCERCS).
 PSERN will be utilized by law enforcement and emergency personnel to effectively communicate during emergency situations.

 To ensure the effectiveness of PSERN, buildings that currently have DAS need their system to be adjusted.
 DAS uses a series of antennas, a bi–directional amplifier (BDA), and a network of coaxial cable to supply coverage throughout a building.
 DAS used in conjunction with a BDA makes sure signals are being amplified at the precise amount.
 This enables coverage throughout a building, even in especially hard-to-get coverage areas like parking garages, basements, or stairwells.
 Excessive amplification or poorly installed systems wreak havoc upon the public safety radio network, so working with a professional integrator is key.